keithvenh/rare_monument/git_lessons.md

 Congratulations!
 You created a new markdown file named brainstorm, and added some markdown to it so we know how to use it.
 We will use this file to add different brainstormed ideas for our game!

 ### Lesson 3 | Commiting Your Changes

+Okay, so you've added a file and made some changes to the file in our git repository.
+But how do you save those changes?
+And how to you get those changes to sync up to the remote repository hosted online.
+This is the magic of git.

+- [ ] In your terminal, type ``` git status ```

+Your response should look something like this: